raspishake/rsudp/docs/settings.rst

     #. :code:`your_shake_bot_id`

     #. :code:`@BotFather` will then give you an access token for your new bot.

 #.
-Enter the bot's access token in the :json:`"token"` field of the settings file.
+Enter your bot's access token in the :json:`"token"` field of the settings file.
 #.
 Enter a user or group ID into the :json:`"chat_id"` field, which you can find by following the instructions `here <https://stackoverflow.com/a/32572159>`_.

-If you wish to post to a group, first add the bot to the group using your user account, then follow the instructions in the previous link, where you will see the group chat ID appear as a field in the last JSON entry.
+If you wish to broadcast telegrams to a group or a channel, first add the bot to the group using your user account, then follow the instructions in the previous link, where you will see the group chat ID appear as a field in the last JSON entry.
 This chat ID may be negative, in which case you must enter the negative sign into :json:`"chat_id"` as well.